Kiera Cass: Career

 On August 14, 2014, Kiera Cass announced that The Selection series would be expanding into more books.
 First, The Elite, was published in 2013.
 "The One" followed.
 The Heir followed in 2015.
 Cass announced another book following The Heir, The Crown, which was released on 3 May 2016.

 On August 20, 2015, Kiera Cass announced that her originally self-published book The Siren would be rewritten and rereleased on January 26, 2016.

 On October 7, 2019, Kiera Cass announced that her novel The Betrothed would be released on May 5, 2020.
 It followed Hollis Brite, a daughter of nobility, who was courted by King Jameson of Coroa to be his queen.
 Hollis fell in love with an Isolten commoner named Silas, and she had to choose between two paths.
 The book became a #1 New York Times bestseller.

-The sequel to the Betrothed, titled The Betrayed, was released on June 29, 2021.
+The sequel to The Betrothed, titled The Betrayed, was released on June 29, 2021.

 Kiera Cass' latest book, A Thousand Heartbeats, was released on November 29, 2022.

+Personal life

+Cass has been married to Callaway Cass since 2004.
+They have two children, a son and a daughter.
+They have lived in Los Angeles, California and Christiansburg, Virginia.

 The Selection

-The Selection series, which is what Cass is best known for, is a series of five young adult novels set in the fictional country of Illéa, formally North and Central America.
+The Selection series, which is what Cass is best known for, is a series of 5 YA novels set in the fictional country of Illéa, formerly North and Central America.
 The books are about a competition known as The Selection, where citizens of Illéa compete for the current king's heir in marriage.
 The first three books are from the point of view of America Singer, joining the selection after bribery from her mother, who doesn't know she is in love with Aspen, who is a caste lower than her.
 The two sequels, The Heir and The Crown are written from the point of view of Princess Eadlyn, the firstborn daughter of Prince Maxon and Lady America Singer.